 I come from a long line of wonderful women that cooked, women who nourished the people they loved with the most delicious food imaginable, and passed their secrets on to their daughters in the warm, fragrant kitchens that continue to exist only in my imagination.

-When I cook this food, following the old recipes of my great grandmothers, grandmothers and mother, I feel like I am home again in old Bombay, the city of my birth.
-I go back to an enchanted place, where the hottest food was cooked in cool kitchens, in high ceilinged houses tiled with stone, and afternoons were spent on shady verandas hung with slow fans, swinging on day beds gossiping and drinking hot chai.
+When I cook the food of my past, following the old recipes of my great grandmothers, grandmothers and mother, I feel like I am home again in old Bombay, the city where I was born.
+I travel to an enchanted place, where the hottest food was cooked in cool kitchens, in high ceilinged houses tiled with stone, and afternoons were spent on shady verandas hung with slow fans, swinging on day beds gossiping and drinking chai.

 I cook to remember the past, and with inherited knowledge of the medicinal and nutritional use of spices, the healthy cooking and eating practices traditionally passed down through generations from mother to daughter, in the family kitchen.

 I cook Indian food because it is one of the oldest and healthiest cooking styles in the world.
-From the moment thousands of years ago that man first realised the importance of using food as medicine, we have used spices when we cook.
+From the moment thousands of years ago that man first realised the importance of using food as medicine, our families have used spices when we cook.

-Spice Mama honours the memory of the great women cooks in my family, the cooking and eating traditions that make Indian food so special, and aims to pass these important traditions on to new generations of cooks.
+Spice Mama honours the memory of the great women cooks in my family, the cooking and eating traditions that make Indian food so special, and aims to share these important traditions with new generations of cooks.

 I want to inspire people with the beauty of home cooked food, made from scratch, the stories that food tells you and the emotional wellbeing that comes from eating a simple meal made with love.